icopy-site/awesome/docs/awesome/awesome-zsh-plugins.md

 * [async](https://github.com/mafredri/zsh-async) - Library for running asynchronous tasks in ZSH without requiring any external tools.
 Allows you to run multiple asynchronous jobs, enforce unique jobs (multiple instances of the same job will not run), flush all currently running jobs and create multiple workers (each with their own jobs).
 * [atom-plugin](https://github.com/CorradoRossi/oh-my-zsh-atom-plugin) - Based on the [Sublime](https://github.com/valentinocossar/sublime) plugin, lets you launch a file or folder in [Atom](https://atom.io) from [iTerm 2](https://iterm2.com).
 * [auto-color-ls](https://github.com/gretzky/auto-color-ls) - Automatically list directories with `colorls`.
+* [auto-fortune-cowsay](https://github.com/babasbot/auto-fortune-cowsay-zsh) - Prints out an ASCII picture of a cow saying a random epigram on every zsh start.
 * [auto-fu.zsh](https://github.com/hchbaw/auto-fu.zsh) - Automatic complete-word and list-choices.
 Originally incr-0.2.zsh by y.fujii <y-fujii at mimosa-pudica.net>.
 * [auto-ls](https://github.com/desyncr/auto-ls) - Automatically `ls` when cding to a new directory.
 * [auto-notify](https://github.com/MichaelAquilina/zsh-auto-notify) - Automatically sends out a notification when a long running task has completed.